 Alberta Rose Theatre, Portland

-This series is made possible with the support of the National Endowment for the Humanities' United We Stand initiative, as well as support from the Oregon Cultural Trust and the Susan Hammer Fund of Oregon Community Foundation.
+This series is made possible by funding from the National Endowment for the Humanities (NEH) and the United We Stand: Connecting Through Culture initiative, as well as support from the Oregon Cultural Trust, Tonkon Torp LLP, the City of Portland’s We Are Better Together program, and the Susan Hammer Fund of Oregon Community Foundation.

 TagsBelonging, Consider This